ricardo-devis-agullo/Hitter/README.md

 A small library with zero dependencies for doing request hits (that is, requests in where you don't expect a response from the server).
 This library will try different methods, via Image, XHR or sendBeacon to get there, depending on availability and options passed.

+### Why?

+The main use for this is when you want to do hits to an analytics endpoint, where you just want a reliable and fast way to send something and you don't care about the response.

+That's why this library will try first using a [Image](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image) request, then with [sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (if supported).

+Although with XMLHttpRequest and sendBeacon will use a POST method, it will still send the payload as a [query param](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) string on plain text.

 ## Installation

 ```